+2. Buy Robinhood Stock After it Begins Trading

-Since acquiring pre-IPO shares is delicate and usually reserved for wealthy (accredited) and nimble investors, the most likely way you’ll ever own the stock is to wait patiently for the IPO to complete.
+Since acquiring pre-IPO shares is usually reserved for wealthy and connected investors, the most likely way you’ll ever own the stock is to wait patiently for the IPO to complete.

 You can open the account well before the IPO, then place your first trade to learn how to buy shares of a company.

 I recommend starting with a company you know well.
 If you like Starbucks, for example, buy Starbucks stock.

 Once you open an account, make a deposit, and make your first purchase, you’ll be ready for the eventual Robinhood public listing.

 So what is the best online brokerage for buying Robinhood stock once it becomes public?